PopovEvgeniy/unrarwizard/readme.txt

 1.2.5: The small changes.
 1.2.5.1-1.2.5.2: The documentation has been updated.
 1.2.6: The source code was recompiled under Lazarus 4.0 RC1.
+1.2.7: The source code was recompiled under Lazarus 4.0 RC3.
+1.2.8: The small changes.